jthies/dcse-summerschool/lab2/exercise-1/README.md

 # How to assemble a linear system in Tpetra?

-In this exercise, you will assemble a linear system arising from the finite element discretization of a one-dimensional Poisson problem (wihtout boundary conditions for simplicity).
+In this exercise, you will assemble a linear system arising from the finite difference discretization of a one-dimensional Poisson problem (with homogeneous Dirichlet boundary conditions for simplicity).
 The matrix will exhibit the well-know [-1, 2, -1] pattern in each row (except for the first and last row).

 ## Didactic goals